 When should I use Web of Science?

 Web of Science is a great database for finding any chemistry papers, especially if you're citation chasing or looking for interdisciplinary papers.
-Start with PubMed if you're looking for medical papers and SciFinder Scholar if you're looking for papers on certain substances or reactions; otherwise, start with Web of Science.
+You can also try PubMed if you're looking for medical topics and SciFinder Scholar if you're looking for certain substances or reactions.

 How do I get started?

-You'll usually want to start by searching for a Topic, which the first search box is set to do.
-Web of Science will automatically include simple synonyms like plurals.
-If you're looking for recent papers, set the timespan to "Latest 5 years" or specify a date range; you can also do this after you've done your search.
+You'll usually want to start by searching for a Topic, which if the default search box.
+Web of Science will automatically include simple synonyms including the plural version of a keyword.
+If you're looking for recent papers, set the timespan to "Latest 5 years" or specify a date range.
+You can also refine results after you've done your search.

 I'm getting too many results.
 What do I do?